naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **billing_address** - Specify whether Checkout should collect the customer's billing address. (e.g. billing_address="required").
 The default is "" (Checkout will only attempt to collect the billing address when necessary).
 * **phone_number_collection** - Specify whether Checkout should collect the customer's phone number. (e.g. phone_number_collection="true").
 * **class** - Custom CSS classes for the button (e.g. class="btn").
 Multiple CSS classes can be added in a space-delimited format (e.g. class="btn btn2 btn3").

-= Webhook Endpoint =

-Go to "Developers > Webhooks > Add endpoint" and insert the URL shown in the plugin settings.
-Select this event - "checkout.session.completed" and click "Add endpoint".
-This is where Stripe will send a notification after a checkout payment is successful.

-For detailed setup instructions please visit the [Stripe integration](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

 === How to use Stripe Checkout (Option 3) ===